drmoorevt/expertiza/README.md

 1) Need to add an option to the assignment creation/edit page to say whether or not the assignment is a code-review assignment or not

      *Completed

 2) Suppress the display of the "Code Review Dashboard" link if it is not a code review assignment

-  *Completed
+    *Completed.
+Added a migration to store this column in the database.

 3) Ensure Functionality

-   *Completed
+     *Completed.
+Code reviews work well, changes noted above are in effect.

 4) Add on-screen popups to explain how to use the functionality

      *Popup when submitter submits code for a code review assignment

      *Popup when a reviewer begins reviewing code

 Expertiza
 =========